 Giving mice with bacterial infections an alpha blocker lessened cytokine storms and decreased deaths, Vogelstein’s team reported in the journal Nature in 2018external link, opens in a new tab.
 And, the researchers found, the treatment didn’t seem to harm other aspects of the immune response.

 Staving off the storm

 To obtain approval for an alpha blocker clinical trial, Vogelstein’s team first surveyed medical claims data.
 They combed through records from people hospitalized for pneumonia and acute respiratory distress and analyzed whether patients’ outcomes were better if they had been taking alpha blockers for unrelated conditions.
-The team’s tentative conclusion: taking alpha blocker drugs correlated to a lower risk of death from respiratory distress.
+The team’s tentative conclusion: taking alpha blocker drugs correlated to a lower risk of death from respiratory distressexternal link, opens in a new tab.
 Those findings haven’t yet been peer reviewed, but they were reported April 21, 2020, in a preprint posted to arRxiv.org.

 On its own, that’s not strong enough evidence to prescribe the drug for a wholly new disease like COVID-19, says Susan Athey, an economist at Stanford University who collaborated with Vogelstein’s team on the claims analysis.
 But it helps bolster the case for the team’s clinical trial.

 In the trial, COVID-19 patients will take gradually increasing doses of an alpha blocker called prazosin, sold under the brand name Minipress, over six days, says Chetan Bettegowda, a neurosurgeon at Hopkins who is helping to design and run the trials.
 Then, the team will evaluate whether people who received this treatment had a lower ICU admission rate or ventilator use than patients who received the standard treatment.
 They’ll follow each patient for 60 days, but preliminary data from the first patients could be available within weeks to months, Bettegowda says.